NickStrupat/BrainfuckSharpCompiler/README.md

     <>+-,.[]

 ... for each of these we just need to emit the correct IL instructions which correspond to the correct behaviour at run-time in the CLR environment.

-## Safe instructions emitted without the unsafe switch (/u)

-If we find a `<`, let's emit the IL instructions which subtract 1 from the stack index, effectively moving the stack pointer one to the "left"

-	ldsfld int32 stackIndex       ' load a static field of type int32 named stackIndex ldc.i4.1                      ' load an int32 of value 1
-	sub                           ' subtract the first value from the second stsfld int32 stackIndex       ' store the result into a static field of type in32 named stackIndex

-The IL instructions for `>` are the same except we want to add 1 to the stack index, effectively moving the stack pointer one to the "right"

-	ldsfld int32 stackIndex       ' load a static field of type int32 named stackIndex ldc.i4.1                      ' load an int32 of value 1
-	add                           ' add the two values
-	stsfld int32 stackIndex       ' store the result into a static field of type in32 named stackIndex

-If we find a `+`, let's emit the IL instructions which add 1 to the byte on the stack currently indexed by the stack index

-	ldsfld uint8[] stack          ' load a static field of type uint8[] named stack ldsfld int32 stackIndex       ' load a static field of type int32 named stackIndex ldelema uint8                 ' load the address of the element in the array referenced by the first value, indexed by the second value dup                           '
-	ldobj uint8                   '
-	ldc.i4.1                      ' load an in32 of value 1
-	add                           ' add the two values
-	conv.u1                       ' convert to byte
-	stobj uint8                   ' store the byte in the stack array at the position indexed by stackIndex